 When you look at television adverts or posters, cancer patients are often seen in a positive light, overcoming illness and defying expectations.
-I guess this is meant to reassure the public that cancer can be beaten by everyone, but it is often hard to comprehend the true reality.
+I guess this is meant to reassure us that cancer can be beaten by everyone, but it is often hard to comprehend the true reality.
 So far, taking antidepressants has made a significant shift in how I feel; I still struggle every day but the sadness and frustration feels less overwhelming.
 It seems there can be a stigma surrounding taking antidepressants, but I am not ashamed to admit I need a little help at the moment.

 To be clear, I have been feeling depressed for several reasons.
 The most prevalent feelings being that I am scared my cancer will no longer be stable, and I will suffer immense pain and die.
 I also know it is such huge factor in my life an there is no ‘putting it all behind me and moving on’.
 After all, I am still having treatment and getting scanned every three months, and will never be cancer free, it will always be part of my life.
 I am not trying to be attention seeking, I am just trying to be honest about the realities of life with a terminal cancer diagnosis, its important to know that the struggle is real.
 Very real.